Jayrod141414/hello-world/README.md

 # hello-world
 First repository

-I am Christian, Father, Mechanical Engineer, and I am starting my journey to learn to code.
+I am a Christian, Father, Mechanical Engineer, and I am starting my journey to learn to code.